aathornburg/lift-tracker/README.md

 - ~~Set up DB to store lifts into~~
 - ~~Make +/- butons on lifts actually update DB~~
 - ~~Move the Add Lift labels into their input boxes (to be moved on focus/hover)~~
-- Create an input box for Reps and show that info in the Recent Lifts section (and update DB, of course!)
+- Create an input box for Reps and show that info in the Quick Lifts section (and update DB, of course!)
 - Create a reusable add button (attribute directive?) (since the add workouts and add lift buttons are very similar)
 - Add CSS to show when a button has been focused (vs. hovered)
 - Add CSS to show which page you're currently on (change nav bar)
 - Create workouts page
 - Create notification after deleting a lift asking if the user if sure and giving them a chance to undo
+- Allow the user to input lift variations (i.e. different weights for different sets x reps)
+- Create a new "Dashboard" and create a link for Lifts (as that's what the dashboard currently is)

 To Do:
 - Update gulp so that I don't need to provide the base templates URL every time for every view (ideally, move every view into the folder of each component)